mariahlaqua/Styling_Documentation/README.md

 # Styling Documentation
-A resource of general guidelines for organizing, creating and making styling decisions.
-Especially geared towards web developers working on hobby or personal projects who already have a fundamental understanding of CSS, js, React, etc. This does not include information specific to mobile dev, such as Flutter & React Native.

 About
 ------
 #### This is a work in progress.
 This repo contains a set of documents & links to be considered as a default starting point for styling projects.
+These are general guidelines for organizing, creating and making styling decisions.
+Especially geared towards web developers working on hobby or personal projects who already have a fundamental understanding of CSS, js, React, etc. This does not include information specific to mobile dev, such as Flutter & React Native.

 Additionally, it aims to provide insight into how to plan and execute styling.
-Empty sections indicate where resources are still being gathered and decisions made.
+Empty sections indicate where resources are still being gathered.
-Hopefully this planning allows for greater ease when returning to projects after some time away from them.
+Hopefully this planning allows for greater ease when planning and returning returning to projects after some time away from them.
 It also aims to aid in planning collaborative efforts.

 Planning
 ------